Should backpackers be wary of ramen noodles?

 Should backpackers stop including ramen noodles in their meal plans?

-The answer to this is personal, but as a registered dietitian and backpacker, instant ramen noodles will continue to be included in my backpacking diet.
+The answer to this is personal, but as a registered dietitian and backpacker, I will continue to include instant ramen noodles in my backpacking diet.
 Here’s why:

 • Your intake of instant ramen noodles is likely not going to meet or exceed the amount (2 servings daily) considered to be a risk factor for cardiovascular disease.